 “My Primary Objective Is To Partner With You To Achieve Results That Are Both Rewarding And Long-Lasting.
 The Long-Lasting Element Involves Life-Style Changes That Are Often Difficult To Initiate.
 I Like To Look At Myself As Your Partner In Weight Management.
 When We Both Have Something To Offer To The Goal, The Results Are Much More Satisfying.”

-It’s a fact: Liposuction patients who do not adhere to a proper diet are three times more likely to gain weight – and four times more likely to gain weight without exercise, according to a recent study published in Plastic and Reconstructive Surgery.
-The study found that patients who gained weight have a 62 percent chance of an increase in clothing size, causing them to be 10 times more likely to be dissatisfied with their liposuction results.
-In contrast, patients who adhere to a proper diet after liposuction are two times more likely to lose weight, with a 96 percent chance of a decrease in clothing size and 15 times more likely to be satisfied with their results.
+Liposuction patients who do not adhere to a proper diet are three times more likely to gain weight—and four times more likely to gain weight without exercise, according to a recent study published in Plastic and Reconstructive Surgery.
+The study found that patients who gained weight had a 62% chance of increasing their clothing size.
+These patients were also 10 times more likely to report being dissatisfied with their liposuction results.
+In contrast, patients who adhered to a proper diet after liposuction were two times more likely to lose weight, and had a 96% chance of decreasing their clothing size.
+These patients were also 15 times more likely to be report being satisfied with their results.

 For detailed information on appropriate weights and calorie intake for your age and height, visit the U.S. Government’s highly informative website.
 Meanwhile, here are some simple nutritional hints:

-- Eat plenty of fruits, vegetables, whole grains and fat-free or low-fat milk and milk products.
+- Eat plenty of fruits, vegetables, whole grains, and fat-free or low-fat milk products.

-- Eat limited amounts of lean meats, poultry, fish, beans, eggs and nuts.
+- Eat limited amounts of lean meats, poultry, fish, beans, dairy, eggs and nuts.

-- Limit your intake of saturated fats, trans fats, cholesterol, salt (sodium) and added sugars.
+- Limit your intake of saturated fats, trans fats, cholesterol, sodium, and added sugars.

 - Go for whole-grain rather than processed carbohydrates.